tystar86/python_exercises/Tasks/math.md

 ```

 #10.
->Write a Python program to find the smallest multiple of the first n numbers.
+>Write a function to find the smallest multiple of the first n numbers.
 Also, display the factors.

 **Test Data :**
 ```